basson099/websocketfiles/README.md

 ## Features

-  * **An out of box and light weight websocket c++ classes**(1000+ lines of C++98 code).It is well designed and tested and easily to merge into your ongoing c++ project(or some old c++ projects).
+  * **An out of box and light weight websocket c++ classes**(1000+ lines of C++98 code).
+It is well designed and tested and easily to merge into your ongoing c++ project(or some old c++ projects).
   * **Support RFC6455**
-  * **No network transport modules included.**As people may have different network transport modules in their projects, websocketfiles only fouces on packing/unpacking websocket packet.
+  * **No network transport modules included**.
+As people may have different network transport modules in their projects, websocketfiles only fouces on packing/unpacking websocket packet.
   * **Multi-platform support(linux/windows)**
-  * **Fully traced websocket message flow.**A fully tracing infomation of websocket message helps you know websocketfiles code rapidly and expand funcions easily.
+  * **Fully traced websocket message flow**.
+A fully tracing infomation of websocket message helps you know websocketfiles code rapidly and expand funcions easily.

 ## Class and file overview